 Talk to fellow farmers and research online.
 Hermaphrodites, high ratios of males in feminized hemp seeds and poor germination rates are a few of the main issues that plague hemp farmers unfamiliar with the seed stock they are growing.
 Good reputations go a long way when it comes to hemp seed.

-Diggs Terra, a breeder for Sovereign Fields, says germination should be at a 94-97% success rate.
-Male-to-female ratios on feminized seeds should result in about 1 male per 100 females, and a miniscule 1 hermaphrodite per 4,000 females, says Diggs.
-If these are not the numbers quoted from a hemp seed seller, it may be better to leave the experimenting up to the breeders.
+Diggs Terra, a breeder for Sovereign Fields, says germination should be at a 94-97% success rate and produce a miniscule 1 hermaphrodite per 4,000 females.
+If numbers like these are not quoted from a hemp seed seller, it may be better to leave the experimenting up to the breeders.

 The pinnacle would be finding hemp genetics that meet all of these criteria and also have been verified in partnership with university pilot programs.
 With strict methods and standardized cultivation practices, these institutions have the ability and funding to experiment with the potentials and pitfalls in new hemp genetics.
 Working with organizations in such an official capacity also will demonstrate a desire to emulate best business practices, which often bodes well with both consumers and industry regulators.

 Now for the brass tacks.
 Who will purchase your hemp harvest?
 Do you have a buyer lined up with specific products in mind, or do you need to be versatile and flexible with the ability to meet market demands in flux?
 Do your clients want CBD?
 CBG?